masudranaxpert/zero-knowledge-c-run-code/README.md

 </details>

 ### Build Folder Behavior
-By default, the extension compiles outputs into a `build/` subfolder next to your source file and runs the program from the parent using a relative path.
+By default, executables are created in a `build/` subfolder beside the source and run from the parent directory.

 ```json
 {